Trico-Everfire/SteamAppPathProvider/README.md

-# Steam App Path Provider
+# SteamAppPathProvider

-A header-only C++20 library to get information about installed Steam games.
+A small C++20 library to get information about installed Steam games, as well as Steam installation information, without relying on the Steam API.

-This fork rewrites the entire API to be more user-friendly.